 The 2019 Crosstrek Hybrid comes standard with a suite of driver-assist and safety features.
 The EyeSight Driver Assist Technology includes Pre-Collision Braking and Throttle Management, Adaptive Cruise Control, Lane Departure and Sway Warning, and Lane Keep Assist.
 Also included are 7 airbags and Reverse Automatic Braking which apply brakes if an obstacle is detected while reversing.

 There are two electric motors.
 The MG1 is mainly the starter motor and generator for the gasoline engine.
-The MG2 is capable of driving the vehicle on electric power alone, with its 118 hp and 202 Nm capacity.
-Total system output is 148 hp.
+The MG2 is capable of driving the vehicle on electric power alone with its 118 hp between 1,500-6,000 rpm and 149 lb-ft (202 Nm) of torque between 0-1,500 rpm.
+The total system output is 148 hp.

 The 8.8 kWh lithium-ion battery located underneath the cargo area offers an all-electric range of 17 miles or about 27 km.
 Subaru claims a full range of 480 miles (772 km) when using both gas and electric power.